Prosodic and Segmental Patterns in Morphology (DGfS 2026) (ProSegPatMo)

 Templatic morphology is characterised by morphological exponents that are either expressed by an invariant prosodic shape or by affixes that require a templatic form of the base to which they attach.
 The clearest examples can be found in Afroasiatic languages, as well as in some languages of California, e.g., Palestinian Arabic suxn ‘hot’, b-yusxun ‘it becomes hot’, saxxan ‘he heated (sth.) up’, sxuːne ‘fever’, and Sierra Miwok hallik-ihhɨʔ ‘he used to hunt’, halik-mehnɨhakt̪eʔ ‘I was hunting on my way’, halki-paː ‘a good hunter’, haːlik-t̪eːnɨ ‘to hunt along the trail’ (Zimmermann 2015; see also Goldsmith 1990: 83–95).
 Templates are also visible in language games and hypocoristics, in the sense that syllabic templates determine the truncated form, e.g., German Sebastian → Basti ~ Sebi.

 It is still a matter of debate what mechanisms drive templatic morphology.
-Some researchers take templates to be the result of realization rules, by which the morphology directly manipulates phonological material.
+Some researchers take templates to be the result of realisation rules, by which the morphology directly manipulates phonological material.
 Others, such as Bye & Svenonius (2012) and Bermúdez-Otero (2012), have insisted on a strict interpretation of modularity, where only the phonology is allowed to manipulate phonological material.
 On the latter approach, all morphology is assumed to be concatenative, and templatic phenomena must be derived phonologically from concatenative input strings.
-Moreover, the cognitive reality of these formalizations remains an open question.
+Moreover, the cognitive reality of these formalisations remains an open question.
 We welcome formal, experimental, and historical approaches to templatic phenomena in Semitic languages and beyond.
 The kinds of questions that we ask include at least the following:

 - What is the status of templatic morphemes and consonantal roots in the grammar?
 Are they concrete phonological structures that are combined in derivations?
 Or are they merely abstractions over sets of items in the lexicon?